Mayulestes

-Mayulestes (Quechua: mayu river, + Greek: lestes, thief) is a genus of carnivorous metatherian that lived in what is now Tiupampa, Bolivia in the early Paleocene.
+Mayulestes (Quechua: mayu river, + Greek: lestes, thief) is an extinct genus of carnivorous metatherian that lived in what is now Tiupampa, Bolivia in the Early Palaeocene.
 It shared its habitat with fellow sparassodont Pucadelphys, and a microbiotherid marsupial, Khasia.

+Palaeobiology

+Mayulestes ferox was much more adapted for arboreal locomotion than its fellow metatherians of the Tiupampa fauna, Pucadelphys and Andinodelphys.
+This was likely an adaptation for avoiding terrestrial predators such as sebecosuchian crocodylomorphs.